Mason10198/SkywarnPlus/README.md

 849 = cmd,/usr/local/bin/SkywarnPlus/SkyDescribe.py 9 ; SkyDescribe the 9th alert
 ```

-**NOTE:**
+> [!IMPORTANT]

-If you have SkywarnPlus set up to monitor multiple counties, it will, by design, only store **ONE** instance of each alert type in order to prevent announcing duplicate messages.
+> If you have SkywarnPlus set up to monitor multiple counties, it will, by design, only store **ONE** instance of each alert type in order to prevent announcing duplicate messages.
 Because of this, if SkywarnPlus checks 3 different counties and finds a `"Tornado Warning"` in each one, only the first description will be saved.
 Thus, executing `SkyControl.py "Tornado Warning"` will broadcast the description of the `"Tornado Warning"` for the first county **ONLY**.
+>

-In _most_ cases, any multiple counties that SkywarnPlus is set up to monitor will be adjacent to one another, and any duplicate alerts would actually be the **_same_** alert with the **_same_** description, so this wouldn't matter.
+> In _most_ cases, any multiple counties that SkywarnPlus is set up to monitor will be adjacent to one another, and any duplicate alerts would actually be the **_same_** alert with the **_same_** description, so this wouldn't matter.

 # Customizing the Audio Files